Fixing Expert

 • Use a straight stitch and not a zig-zag or overlock stitch to bind the carpet edges.

-• Cutting the binding material with dull-edged scissors and not sharp ones.
+• Cut the binding material with dull-edged scissors, not sharp ones.

-• Not applying a fray-prevention product before stitching your binding material.
+• Do not apply a fray-prevention product before stitching your binding material.

 • Always choose the ideal binding material that doesn’t clash or distort the aesthetic appeal of your valuable investment.

-• The color of the binding material is to be carefully selected for a matching appearance to the carpet.
+• The color of the binding material is to be carefully selected to match the carpet.

-• Make sure that the carpet edges remain even and straight after binding for smooth and streamlined appearances.
+• Make sure that the carpet edges remain even and straight after binding for a smooth and streamlined appearance.

-• Always check for any loose threads prior to securing the binding material in place.
+• Always check for any loose threads before securing the binding material in place.

 Measure the length of the carpet edge and fold the binding tape lengthwise in half for around-the-edge placements.
 Then, stitch the tape in place using a needle and thread.
 Trim the overlapping edges (if any).

-For binding the edges of woolen carpets, natural fabric tapes like cotton and wool are the best options.
+For binding the edges of wool carpets, natural fabric tapes like cotton and wool are the best options.
 However, synthetic fabric tapes from nylon and polyester can also be used for binding purposes.

-While the answer is yes, it’s not recommended for a long-term and permanent solution for binding the carpet edges.
+While the answer is yes, it’s not recommended as a long-term solution for binding the carpet edges.
 That’s because it’s not durable and can’t stand the damaging effects of intensive foot traffic.

 Cleaning a carpet with bound edges is the same as cleaning an ordinary carpet.
 However, you just need to take care not to damage the carpet binding or cut the stitching.
-That’s why it’s advised to put hot glue to permanently secure the carpet binding.
+That’s why it’s advised to use hot glue to secure the carpet binding permanently.